Daetalus/Hydrogen/design/writing-a-language.md

 	* If upvalue is open, modify value at absolute stack position
 	* If upvalue is closed, modify value stored in upvalue itself

+* Places to change:
+	* Variables as operands in expressions
+	* Calling closures in function calls
+	* Storing in variable assignment

 ## Garbage Collection

 ## Execution